France hands Carlos the Jackal another life prison term

 Prosecutors had argued Ramirez remains a public danger and demanded he be sentenced to an additional life term and serve a minimum of 18 years.

-(Reporting By Thierry Leveque and Alexandria Sage; Editing by Sophie Hares and Mark Heinrich)
+(Additional reporting by Thierry Leveque and Vicky Buffery; Editing by Mark Heinrich)